 Though lemon rice is a South Indian dish and I am from the North part of India, I grew up eating this delicious rice recipe quite often.
 Everyone in my family loves South Indian food so my mother who is a very good cook used to regularly prepare a lot of South Indian dishes at home.

 Of all the South Indian dishes she makes, lemon rice is one of my favorites.
-I love the simple flavors, refreshing tangy taste, and the crunch of peanuts and lentil so much that I can survive the whole summer with just a bowl of lemon rice.
+I love the simple flavors, refreshing tangy taste, and the crunch of peanuts and lentils so much that I can survive the whole summer with just a bowl of lemon rice.
 Curd rice is another South Indian dish on which I can survive the summers.

 Key ingredients of South Indian style lemon rice

 Lemon rice is made with only a few basic ingredients that are easily available in almost every kitchen.

 Lemon rice is made with leftover steamed rice which is tempered with a few basic spices and lime/lemon juice.
-If you want you can also make it by cooking raw rice with the spices and then adding the lime juice.
+If you want you can also make it by cooking raw rice with spices and then adding the lime juice.
 However, in that case, it will be less flavorful.

 Use, medium or long grain rice to make this Indian-style lemon rice, choosing a short-grain variety will make it very mushy.